mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 ## A note on `partner_code`

-`partner_code` is **not** part of the grain anywhere in this query.
-It is carried as a passthrough from the latest event of each client, date, engine and source combination.
-Two searches on the same engine and source with different partner codes on the same day collapse into one row, and the surviving row reports the partner code of the most recent event.
-Tagged and organic volumes are still counted separately, through `is_tagged` in the SERP aggregates, so this passthrough does not affect those measures.
+`partner_code` is part of the grain.
+Two searches on the same engine and source with different partner codes on the same day produce two rows, one per code.

+It is never `null`.
+Both pipelines derive it as `coalesce(nullif(partner_code, ''), 'no_code')`, so an empty string and an absent key both become the literal `no_code`.
+This is required rather than cosmetic: `partner_code` is a key in all three internal joins, and BigQuery's equality never matches `null` to `null`, so a nullable key would silently lose every affected row's aggregates.
+It also means consumers can split on `partner_code` with `=` and `!=` without a `null` bucket escaping both sides.

+The expression is duplicated across five CTEs — the two `_events_with_client_info` and the three aggregate CTEs — because each derives the value independently from its own scan.
+They must stay byte-identical or the joins miss.

 ## Helper functions